roboticistjoseph/roboticistjoseph/README.md

 💡 *Innovation at Every Turn:*

 🚗 I'm not just riding the wave; I'm making waves at Rivian!
-As a Senior Robotic Auto.
-Tech., I'm at the forefront of Electric car manufacturing, helping to paint a greener future.
+As an Automation Engineer, I'm at the forefront of Electric car manufacturing, helping to paint a greener future.

 🏥 My journey includes a stint at Stryker, where I played a vital role in crafting 3D Cloud point mapping algorithms.
 Why does it matter?
 Well, these algorithms are the unsung heroes in ensuring precise bone registration during surgical procedures.
 A touch of innovation, a sprinkle of tech magic – all for the benefit of orthopedic patients.